El Hormiguero: Format

 Segments on the show included scientific experiments, like a car running on vegetable oil, hangover cures, a superconductivity demonstration, and various chemical reaction demonstrations.
 Each episode features a satirical rap, commentary on current events, and humorous phrases as spoken by children.
 Other segments include pitches for viewers to plant trees and "El Kiosco", a section of magazine reviews.
 The show also airs parodies of other media, which have included Back to the Future, Pop Idol, House M.D., and Mission: Impossible.
 Each episode features a celebrity guest, including Boris Izaguirre, David Bisbal, Alejandro Sanz, Paulina Rubio, Dani Martin, Nuria Roca and numerous international celebrities such as Miley Cyrus, Sergio Dalma, Ashley Tisdale or Hugh Jackman.
-Special guests on the show are sometimes involved throughout the episode, including taking part in the various stunts and science experiments.
-A number of changes to the show, including new segments such as a webcam call-in portion from viewers, were planned for the upcoming format change in the third season, however this segment and some others like training of wild monkeys were removed, the first one due to the amount of time needed and the second one due to low popularity among the audience.

-A segment that was later introduced is "Extreme Survival", that features "El maestro empanao" (which roughly translates as "Master Dumbass") Marron and the host Pablo Motos testing out tips and hints on how to survive extreme situations or conditions (such as how to survive being overrun by a car, trapped in a falling lift, attacked by a pack of wolves, etc.).
-Another segment includes Trancas and Barrancas making fun of the day's news.
-A satirical news show in which puppets read the news, Las noticias del guiñol, formerly aired on Cuatro.

-When Jorge Salvador appeared on the show in 2020, he revealed that Trancas and Barrancas were originally intended to be sock puppets, until Pablo suggested they should be ants.